-The 5 stage monster rockets were 344 feet tall and almost 56 feet in diameter.
-Weighing in at over 6 million pounds, it was designed for a payload of 200,000 pounds into low earth orbit or 58,000 pounds past earth orbit.
-They were expected to carryout reconnaissance of possible landing spots on the moon and then carry manned flights there.
+The 5 stage monster N1 rockets were 344 feet tall and almost 56 feet in diameter.
+Weighing in at over 6 million pounds, they were designed for a payload of 200,000 pounds into low earth orbit or 58,000 pounds past earth orbit.
+The heavy lift rockets were expected to carryout reconnaissance of possible landing spots on the moon and then carry manned flights there.

 Unfortunately for the Soviet space program, all 4 attempted launches resulted in failure, with the launch of July 3, 1969 resulting in a giant explosion that destroyed the launch pad.

 Investigation showed that a loose bolt was sucked into an oxygen pump causing the rocket motors to automatically shut down and the rocket to fall from its maximum lift off of nearly 200 meters.
 It took a year and a half just to rebuild the launch pad, putting the Soviets far behind in the “space race.”

 We cannot say how much each of these rockets and the destruction of the launch pad cost in terms of money, but it certainly had to be a lot, money that could have been used for all sorts of humanitarian purposes other than racing the US to the moon.

 The bottom line is, space programs are incredibly expensive.